Buy Seduction of the Innocent and Daybreakers CDs!

 BL: Paul Thomas, BR: Max Allan Collins

-In the mid-to-late '70s, Crusin' was perhaps eastern Iowa's most popular band of any kind, playing to packed houses at such notable clubs of the era as Muscatine's Warehouse 4, Grandview's Talk of the Town, Burlington's Ramp, Davenport's Al's Lounge, Conesville's Thirsty Camel, and especially Dodgeville's Pub, where for several years Crusin' played every other weekend to capacity crowds on both Friday and Saturday nights in the Pub's cavernous "Old Town" setting.
-They frequently played live on Muscatine FM station KFMH for popular, controversial DJ Steve Bridges.
+In the mid-to-late '70s, Crusin' was perhaps Eastern Iowa's most popular band of any kind, playing to packed houses at such notable clubs of the era as Muscatine's Warehouse 4, Grandview's Talk of the Town, Burlington's Ramp, Davenport's Al's Lounge, Conesville's Thirsty Camel, and especially Dodgeville's Pub, where for several years Crusin' played every other weekend to capacity crowds on both Friday and Saturday nights in the Pub's cavernous "Old Town" setting.

 Crusin' 2009